KomradeSpectre/AetheriumMod/README.md

 + Fixed DOT effects doing nothing on the Accursed Potion.
 Be wary of how many potions you have now.
 + Fixed a weird bug involving loading due to TILER2.

-[0.4.1]
-+ Quick hotfix by Chen.
-Bots that had stocks able to be modified by Inspiring Drone couldn't fire if their owner didn't have an Inspiring Drone, woops, fixed now.

 ----

 ## Special Thanks
 **ThinkInvis** - I learned a whole lot of things from their Classic Items mod.
 Thanks to them for authorizing me to use TILER2's stathooks in my itembase, it was integral in getting it off the ground.
 **Chen** - Fixed turrets teleporting into the ground with Inspiring Drone.
 Provided me a snazzy build event to let me test things faster now.
 Put in a ton of work to highly improve the Inspiring Drone's code as well, can't thank them enough for it.
+**KingEnderBrine** - Helping out with some questions regarding Item Displays, and providing a useful helper mod to speed up my IDRS creation.
-**Harb** - For providing the ILHook from their HarbCrate mod, which allows Bloodsoaked Shield and Shielding Core to be able to provide some base shields.
+**Harb** - For providing the ILHook from their HarbCrate mod, which allows Bloodsoaked Shield and Shielding Core to be able to provide some base shields, and also providing a reflection autodiscovery feature for my items and equipment.
 **RyanP** - We reference his void implosion (from his Flood Warning warden elites) as basis for our void implosion, albeit modified a bit to work for our item.
 **Rob** - For varied questions relating to coding on ROR2.
 Also for helping solve some issues regarding ItemDisplay rendering.
 **OkIGotIt (referencing Rico)** - For providing a code snippet for ItemDisplays which let me learn how to have them show up in the first place.